-- If you don't think you need cover please explain why - If you can't get suitable cover please explain the steps you took to try and get cover. - 64.
+- If you don't think you need cover please explain why - If you can't get suitable cover please explain the steps you took to try and get cover. - 68.
 Your description of material exclusions or conditions in your policy/s should include any policy excess.
 We only require information on exclusions or conditions that could affect cover for your licensed business.
 For example, there could be other parts of your business, not within the scope of your licence, that are covered by the same policy.
-We don't need to know about exclusions that would have no impact on the cover for the licensed business. - 65.
-Please also tell us if there are any claims currently notified under your policy.
+We don't need to know about exclusions that would have no impact on the cover for the licensed business. - 69.
+Please also tell us if there are any claims currently notified under your policy that relate to your licensed business.